Military dictatorship in El Salvador: Political and social tensions

 The refugees coming from Honduras to El Salvador received little to no aid or support from the Salvadoran government.
-To the refugees, now living in poverty, left-wing groups such as the United Front for Revolutionary Action (FUAR), Unified Popular Action Front (FAPU), and Christian Federation of Salvadoran Peasants (FECCAS) seemed as the only opportunity to raise themselves our of poverty.
+To the refugees, now living in poverty, left-wing groups such as the United Front for Revolutionary Action (FUAR), Unified Popular Action Front (FAPU), and Christian Federation of Salvadoran Peasants (FECCAS) seemed as the only opportunity to raise themselves out of poverty.
 As a result, left-wing militant organizations grew in size and numbers and continued to gain more support among the poor population.
 The increased support led to an increase in left-wing terrorist actions against the government.

 The PDC gained more support from the refugees as well.
 The PDC advocated for land and agrarian reform to gain the support of the voter base.
 The refugees coming from Honduras had no land to farm like they had in Honduras so they overwhelmingly supported the PDC.
 In January 1970, the government established the National Agrarian Reform Congress to begin implementing agrarian reforms that were demanded for by the people.
 The congress consisted of members that were from the government, the opposition, labor groups, and businesses.

 The PDC lost 3 seats in the Constitutional Assembly in the 1970 legislative elections while the PCN gained 7 seats.
 The election was claimed to have been rigged by the PCN to ensure they would gain seats and retain a majority.
-In 1972, the PDC joined forced with two other political parties, the National Revolutionary Movement (MRN) and the Nationalist Democratic Union (UDN), to run in the 1972 presidential and legislative elections under the banner of the National Opposing Union (UNO).
-Colonel Arturo Armando Molina Barraza was the candidate of the PCN while Duarte Fuentes was the PDC candidate.
-The Central Election Board stated that Duarte Fuentes had won by 9,000 votes with 327,000 votes compared to Molina Barraza's 318,000, but the PCN called for a recount.
-A recount was conducted and the statement was changed and it declared that Molina Barraza won by 10,000 votes.
-The final result was that Molina Barraza won 43.42% of the vote while Duarte Fuentes won 42.14%.
-Duarte Fuentes and Guillermo Manuel Ungo Revelo, his running mate, petitioned for a second recount but the petition was denied.
+In 1972, the PDC joined forced with two other political parties, the National Revolutionary Movement (MRN) and the Nationalist Democratic Union (UDN), to run in the 1972 presidential and legislative elections under the banner of the National Opposition Union (UNO).
+Colonel Arturo Armando Molina was the candidate of the PCN while Duarte was the PDC candidate.
+The Central Election Board stated that Duarte had won by 9,000 votes with 327,000 votes compared to Molina's 318,000, but the PCN called for a recount.
+A recount was conducted and the statement was changed and it declared that Molina won by 10,000 votes.
+The final result was that Molina won 43.42% of the vote while Duarte won 42.14%.
+Duarte and Guillermo Ungo, his running mate, petitioned for a second recount but the petition was denied.
 UNO also lost 9 seats in the 1972 legislative election while the PCN gained 5 more seats.